lenin17/Manipuri-English-Comparable-Corpus/README.md

 # Manipuri-English-Comparable-Corpus

-This repository contains the Manipuri-English Comparable Corpus and .
+This repository contains the Manipuri-English Comparable Corpus and MT evaluation dataset.
 The corpus is intended for use in cross-lingual studies for the language pair.

 If you use this corpus in your research, please cite the following papers: